ibm-cloud-docs/speech-to-text/language-create.md

 You use the `POST /v1/customizations/{customization_id}/corpora/{corpus_name}` method to add a corpus to a custom model:

+`customization_id` (*required* string)
--   Specify the customization ID of the custom model with the `customization_id` path parameter.
+:   Specify the customization ID of the custom model to which the corpus is to be added.

+`corpus_name` (*required* string)
--   Specify a name for the corpus with the `corpus_name` path parameter.
+:   Specify a name for the corpus.
 Use a localized name that matches the language of the custom model and reflects the contents of the corpus.
     -   Include a maximum of 128 characters in the name.
     -   Do not use characters that need to be URL-encoded.
 For example, do not use spaces, slashes, backslashes, colons, ampersands, double quotes, plus signs, equals signs, questions marks, and so on in the name.
 (The service does not prevent the use of these characters.
 But because they must be URL-encoded wherever used, their use is strongly discouraged.)
     -   Do not use the name of a corpus or grammar that has already been added to the custom model.
     -   Do not use the name `user`, which is reserved by the service to denote custom words that are added or modified by the user.
     -   Do not use the name `base_lm` or `default_lm`.
 Both names are reserved for future use by the service.

--   Pass the corpus text file as the body of the request.
+Pass the corpus text file as the required body of the request.
 The following example adds the corpus text file `healthcare.txt` to the custom model with the specified ID.
 The example names the corpus `healthcare`.

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}}**